SMSpp-Project/tools/README.md

 As a preprocessing, given redundant cuts can be removed by using the `-e` option.
 Notice that all cuts will be subject to being removed, whether they are provided in a netCDF file or by the `-l` option.

+There are a few ways to specify the initial state for the first stage subproblem.
+This can be done by setting the initial state variable of SDDPBlock or by setting the initial state parameter of SDDPSolver or SDDPGreedySolver.
+When running multiple simulations (when both the `-s` and `-m` options are used), there is an additional way to specify the initial state.
+The (final) state of some stage from a simulation can be used as the initial state for the first stage of the next simulation.
+The stage at which the state can be taken to serve as the initial state for the next simulation can be specified by the `-t` option.
+This option must be followed by an integer number STAGE.
+If STAGE is between 0 and T-1, where T is the time horizon of the problem, then the solution (final state) of the subproblem associated with stage STAGE of a simulation will serve as the initial state for the first stage subproblem of the next simulation.
+If STAGE does not belong to that interval (that is, if it is negative or greater than or equal to T) or if the `-t` option is not used, then no changes are made to the way the initial state is specified.

 ### Thermal Unit solver / Unit Commitment solver